 Box 5.
-Effects of civil resistance movements utilizing or referring to human rights frameworks

-When this occurs, a wide variety of effects can ensue (see Box 5).
-After a state has engaged with international human rights positive law to the extent of signing or ratifying a treaty or passing implementing legislation (line A to B), civil resisters may be aware of such developments (dotted line A to C) and may organize people power movements to press for more effective implementation of the law, or for the government to institute a related specific policy or institutional change (line C to B).
+Effects of civil resistance movements utilizing or referring to human rights frameworks such developments (dotted line A to C) and may organize people power movements to press for more effective implementation of the law, or for the government to institute a related specific policy or institutional change (line C to B).
 Here natural law refers to people power movements organized to enhance the workings of positive law.
 Movements organized in such ways have been termed "rightful resistance," because they work with, rather than against, positive law.203